-Dr. Woods shares the Word during Worship Service at 9am, weekly Bible Studies at 12 noon and by daily addressing the needs and concerns of members facing life’s challenges.
-During his 24-year tenure at First Baptist Church-West, he has overseen the building of a $4 million Family Life Center with 16 classrooms, library, computer room and multi-purpose hall.
+Dr. Woods shares the Word during Worship Service at 9am, weekly Devotional Studies at 8:15am and 7:15 pm and by daily addressing the needs and concerns of members facing life’s challenges.
+During his 27-year tenure at First Baptist Church-West, he has overseen the building of a $4 million Family Life Center with 16 classrooms, library, computer room and multi-purpose hall.
 He also spearheaded the development of the nonprofit organization Charlotte Community Services Association, which provides neighborhood programs to at-risk children and adults.

 But most of all, Dr. Woods is a “preacher.”
-He is often asked to speak throughout the city, state and country.
+He is often asked to speak throughout the country.
 He formerly served as the Samuel Dewitt Proctor Senior Mentor at United Theology Seminary in Dayton, Ohio, helping scores of ministers throughout the nation receive doctoral degrees.

 His previous work experiences include Senior Minister of Mount Sinai Missionary Baptist Church in Durham, NC; Senior Economist for the U.S. Department of Labor’s Bureau of Labor Statistics; and Instructor for the National Baptist Congress of Christian Education.